geonetwork/geonetwork-ui/docs/guide/deploy.md

 ```

 Here the `ES_HOST` environment variable is used to point to the ElasticSearch instance.
 Note that this host will be used _from inside the docker container_, so to access an instance on `localhost` the `--network host` option is also required.

+The `RECORDS_INDEX` environment variable can be used to a different index name if it is not called `gn-records`.